panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 5. Summary

-Iterables are data types that can be iterated.
-The common iterables are arrays, strings, maps, sets.
+Iterables are collections that can be iterated.
+To be an iterable, the object must conform to `Iterable` protocol.

-Iterable consumers are language constructs to accepts iterables and consume their items.
-The most common iterable consumers are `for...of` cycle, spread operator `[...iterable]`.
+Iterable consumers are language constructs that consume iterables. `for...of` cycle is an iterable consumer that simply cycles over each item of the iterable, spread operator `[...iterable]` creates an array from the iterable's items.

+What makes the iterator pattern so useful is that any iterable can be used by any iterable consumer.
+Even more: you can define your own iterable types, and even define your own iterable consumers!

-*Challenge: how would you implement an iterable that returns `n` random numbers from `0` to `100`?*
+*Challenge: how would you implement an iterable that generates `n` random numbers from `0` to `100`?*